NaziaRiasat/llm-gene-selection-prompt-sensitivity/README.md

 Running `scripts/run_analysis.R` will recompute all metrics and figures from the raw outputs.

+## Reproducing Results

+1. Ground truth DESeq2 tables are in `data/`.
+2. Prompt templates are in `prompts/`.
+3. Raw LLM outputs are stored in `outputs/`.
+4. Run the evaluation script:

+   Rscript scripts/llm_score_output.R

+This script computes:
+- precision
+- recall
+- Jaccard similarity
+- overlap coefficient
+- exact match rate

+and generates the summary statistics used in the paper.

 ## Data

 Differential expression reference tables were derived from the NSCLC tumor-draining lymph node dataset: GEO accession: GSE239514